Energy Transport Among Highly-Polarized Atoms: Experiment

+As the microwave frequency is scanned we measure the $36d$ state population to reveal the spectrum of excited Stark clusters as shown in Fig.~\ref{fig:microwave}.
 Each panel in Fig.~\ref{fig:microwave} shows the microwave spectrum for a particular time delay between the laser excitation pulse and the microwave probe pulse, which is the time during which atoms can interact and exchange energy.
-Both pulses have a width of 50~ns and a delay of 0~ns marks the time at which the trailing edge of the laser pulse is aligned with the rising edge of the microwave pulse.
+Both pulses have a width of 50~ns.
+A delay of 0~ns marks the time at which the trailing edge of the laser pulse is aligned with the rising edge of the microwave pulse.
 At 7.15~V/cm, the $36d$ state is split into five states; $j=\frac{5}{2},\ |m_j|=\frac{1}{2},\ \frac{3}{2},\ \frac{5}{2}$, and $j=\frac{3}{2},\ |m_j|=\frac{1}{2},\ \frac{3}{2}$.
-The range of energy between these five states is slightly smaller that the separation between neighboring manifold states.
-We therefore expect the microwave spectrum to show five peaks for a single Stark state cluster.
-The colored bands in Figs.~\ref{fig:starkmap}~and~\ref{fig:microwave} mark the range of microwave resonances associated with a single cluster of Stark states.
+The range of energy between these five states is slightly smaller than the separation between neighboring manifold clusters.
+We therefore expect the microwave spectrum to show five peaks for a single Stark manifold cluster.
+The colored bands in Figs.~\ref{fig:starkmap}~and~\ref{fig:microwave} mark the range of microwave resonances associated with a single cluster.
 To find the population in each Stark cluster, we integrate the signal in each band.
-The resulting evolution of energy transport due to dipole-dipole interaction is shown in Fig.~\ref{fig:time} where the color and dashing of each curve matches that of Figs.~\ref{fig:starkmap}~and~\ref{fig:microwave}.
+The resulting energy transport due to dipole-dipole interaction is shown in Fig.~\ref{fig:time}, where the color and dashing of each curve matches that of Figs.~\ref{fig:starkmap}~and~\ref{fig:microwave}.
+The error bars represent the statistical uncertainty associated with averaging 80 measurements at each microwave frequency and each time delay.

-At an interaction time of $-100$~ns there should be no signal in the $d$-state since the microwave probe pulse turns off before the Rydberg excitation pulse turns on.
-In fact, we see signal in the $36d$-state due to the finite turnoff time of the microwave pulse.
-As the delay is increased to 0~ns, we see a rise in the overall signal level as well as population in neighboring Stark states due to the dipole-dipole coupling.
-Beyond 0~ns, the interaction continues to spread population to neighboring manifold clusters although this spread is rather slow, leaving the bulk of the population in the initial Stark state.
-In Fig.~\ref{fig:time}(a) we also see an asymmetry between clusters above (dashed lines) and below (solid lines) the initial state.
-This is largely due to the variation in the microwave coupling strength between the manifold states and the $36d$-state.
+At an interaction time of $-100$~ns there should be no signal in the $36d$ state since the microwave probe pulse turns off before the Rydberg excitation pulse turns on.
+In fact, we see a small amount of signal in the $36d$ state due to the finite turnoff time of the microwave pulse.
+As the delay is increased to 0~ns, we see the overall signal rise as more Rydberg atoms are excited, as well as population in neighboring Stark clusters.
+Beyond 0~ns, the number of excited atoms remains constant while the interaction continues to spread population to neighboring manifold clusters, although this spread is rather slow, leaving the bulk of the population in the initial Stark cluster.